-Maya says “It's common for mousse to be combined with gel or cream because most mousses on the market contain alcohol to make the hair dry faster.
-They are also polymer rich, which creates a sticky coating on the hair, much like a hairspray.
+Maya says “It’s common for mousse to be combined with gel or cream because most mousse on the market contain alcohol to make the hair dry faster.
+They are also polymer-rich, which creates a sticky coating on the hair, much like a hairspray.
 This can leave hair feeling dry and stiff.
 We formulated our Mousse Def as an all-in-one solution for this problem.
 It creates the shine and definition of a mousse, yet leaves hair soft and touchable with no flaking.”
-Brooke likes DevaCurl’s Frizz-Free Volumizing Foam because it’s alcohol-free and lightweight, and the airy formula helps give your roots lift and volume – especially for fine or looser textured hair.

 What are some ingredients to watch out for?

-Maya recommends watching out ingredients such as sodium laurel sulfate (SLS), Isopropyl, and Prolyene, which “have been found to cause breakage and dry out your hair.
+Maya recommends watching out for ingredients such as sodium laurel sulfate (SLS, Isopropyl, and Prolyene, which “have been found to cause breakage and dry out your hair).
 The best way to achieve healthy hair is to have that balance between protein and moisture.”

 Who should use mousse?

 Brooke says it depends on the mousse, “lightweight, airy mousse or foam is great for wavy hair.
 Denser mousse is great for 2s and 3s and as a thin layer of added hold for more definition over a moisture foundation for well-hydrated 4s even!”
 For Maya, it depends on the hairstyle “I recommend mousse for hair up to Type 4b, depending on the desired results.”